|Year:||Ninth Year at SCU|

 Now in his ninth season in charge of the Santa Clara men's basketball program, Kerry Keating has led the Broncos to a pair postseason appearances in the last five years.

 Keating looks to mesh a number of returners with seven newcomers this season.
 The Broncos went 14-18 last season, but return six of their top eight scorers from a year ago, led by Jared Brownridge's team-best 15.9 points per game.
 Matt Hubbard's 6.8 ppg was fourth on the team while Nate Kratch was fifth with 5.2 per contest.
 Kratch (4.6 pg) and Hubbard (4.0 pg) were also the top two rebounders last season.
-Brownridge earned first-team All-West Coast Conference honors and
+Brownridge earned first-team All-West Coast Conference honors and ranked sixth in the league in both points per game and 3-point FG percentage (43.3).

 The Broncos won 14 games in 2013-14 and saw Brownridge break seven school records on the way to being named WCC Newcomer of the Year.
 Brownridge was also a finalist for the Kyle Macy National Freshman of the Year and a Freshman All-American.
 Brandon Clark was named to the All-WCC Honorable Mention team and Julian Clarke as named to the WCC All-Academic First Team.
 Clarke, John McArthur and Evan Roquemore all graduated in June of 2014 as Keating has seen all 22 of his seniors graduate during his tenure.